Autologous fat graft to the breasts

-An alternative option for breast volume enhancement is autologous fat grafting, which involves transferring fat from another area of the body to the breast.
+An alternative option for increasing breast size is autologous fat grafting, which involves transferring fat from another area of the body to the breast.
 While this procedure does not involve implants, it carries its own potential risks and limitations, including fat resorption, calcification, or the need for multiple sessions to achieve the desired volume.

-Breast augmentation using fat transfer is a surgical procedure that involves using your own fat cells to enhance breast volume.
+Breast augmentation using fat grafting is a surgical procedure that involves using your own fat cells to increase breast volume.
 This technique may be considered for individuals seeking a modest increase in breast size or to restore volume lost due to factors such as weight fluctuations, breastfeeding, or age-related changes.

 How the Procedure Works